Aidar5/nattoeng/docs/source/book/21_jinja2/3e_syntax_test.rst

 Besides filters, Jinja also supports tests.
 Tests allow variables to be tested for a certain condition.

 Jinja supports a large number of built-in tests.
 We will look at only a few of them.
-The rest of the tests you can find in `documentation <http://jinja.pocoo.org/docs/dev/templates/#builtin-tests>`__.
+The rest of tests you can find in `documentation <http://jinja.pocoo.org/docs/dev/templates/#builtin-tests>`__.

 Tests, like filters, can be created by yourself.